lorenzobinda/personal-site/README.md

 # My personal website
 It will contain articles and guides created by me.
 Will be focused on technology and productivity tools.
-It's full of personal opinions, but the hope is that it will be useful also for others.
+It's full of personal opinions, but I hope it will be useful also for others.

 Created with the Hugo static website generator, starting from the hugo-coder theme.